mpanighetti/dnd5e-feats/supernatural-gifts/charms/charm-of-the-depths.md

 - You gain a swimming speed equal to your walking speed.
 - You gain the ability to breathe water through your gills.
-- While you are submerged completely underwater, you have darkvision out to a range of 60 feet.
+- While you are submerged completely underwater, you have Darkvision out to a range of 60 feet.

 This charm vanishes from you when you die.